EOEPCA/deployment-guide/docs/prerequisites/tls.md

 **Options:**

-1. **Cert-Manager with ClusterIssuer (Recommended for Production)**:
+1. **Cert-Manager (ClusterIssuer)**

+   - The simplest, most robust way to handle certificates in production.
-     - Use a `ClusterIssuer` configured with Let’s Encrypt or another CA.
+   - You can create a `ClusterIssuer` that automatically issues and renews certs from Let’s Encrypt or your own CA.
-     - This allows certificates to be requested and renewed automatically across all namespaces, simplifying management as your platform grows.
-     - Ideal for production environments, as it combines automation with reliability.
+   - In multi-tenant or multi-namespace scenarios, this is especially useful.

-2. **Manual TLS Management (For Development or Internal Testing)**:
+2. **Manual TLS (Development / Testing)**

+   - For local or internal demos, you may skip full automation.
-     - If automation and widespread distribution of certificates are less critical, you can use a single wildcard certificate at the ingress level or manually manage certificates on a per-service basis.
+   - You can manage a single wildcard certificate at the ingress level and manually rotate it when needed.
-     - This approach may involve an `Issuer` limited to a single namespace or manual rotation of certificates when they expire.

 **Internal TLS:**

-Some internal EOEPCA services (e.g., OpenSearch components) also benefit from TLS.
-Using a `ClusterIssuer` makes it straightforward to secure internal communication without manually distributing certificates.
-Cert-manager can handle internal certificates just as easily as external ones, ensuring a consistent security model throughout your cluster.
+- Some internal components can also use TLS for pod-to-pod or service-to-service encryption (e.g., an internal OpenSearch cluster).
+- With cert-manager, you can easily issue internal certificates signed by a local CA (`ClusterIssuer`) so that pods trust each other automatically.

 ## Further Reading